 Intensive longitudinal data (ILD) are data with many measurements over time.
-New technologies like smartphones, fitness trackers, and the Internet of Things are generating massive amounts of ILD that is relevant to social, health, and behavioral research.
+New technologies like smartphones, fitness trackers, and the Internet of Things are generating massive amounts of ILD that are relevant to social, health, and behavioral research.
+ILD possess a unique capacity to capture variability and central tendency; for example, EMA collected on a person's mood can provide an indication both of their overall level of mood and the size and suddenness of their mood fluctuations.
 Our research into these data evolves from project to project.
 As new methods emerge from these investigations, they will be added to this page.
 To date, Methodology Center researchers have developed and extended several methods for ILD including time-varying effect modeling (TVEM) and functional hierarchical linear modeling (FHLM).

 Conceptual Introduction to ILD Analysis

 As data collection technology such as smart phones and pedometers create richer and denser datasets, methods for ILD are needed that allow researchers to answer new questions and to answer existing questions with greater nuance than was possible just a few years ago.
 Read about why ILD matters, how many data points are needed, how many subjects are needed, and more.

 By applying time-varying effect modeling (TVEM) to ILD, scientists can model change overtime in the factors that influence an outcome.
 For example, attempts to quit smoking are influenced by a broad range of factors, including mood, belief in one's ability to quit, and stress level.
 Using TVEM, we can model the changes in these relationships.
 This allows us to determine when an individual might need additional support in order to succeed.

 Methods for Analyzing ILD

 Time-varying effect modeling (TVEM)